Deployed Works Guide

 Read delivery assumptions

 Find the assumptions about availability, buyer feedback, system access, meetings, content, data, tools, decision speed and dependencies.
-Assumptions are where many projects quietly break.

 Step 6